Le Salzgries Paris

 Is Le Salzgries Paris good for solo dining?

 Yes.
-A €€ French bistro with Michelin Plate status is a practical solo choice: you are not over-spending on a tasting menu format built for pairs, and the first-district location on Marc-Aurel-Straße makes it easy to fold into a day in central Vienna.
+A €€ French bistro with Michelin Plate status is a practical solo choice: you are not over-spending on a tasting menu format built for pairs, the first-district location on Marc-Aurel-Straße makes it easy to fold into a day in central Vienna.
 Booking solo is simple given the venue's accessible demand level.

 What are alternatives to Le Salzgries Paris in Vienna?